Naveen359-G/smart-Nav-Mitra/README.md

         -   A master toggle to enable/disable the buzzer.
         -   An adjustable OLED screen timeout to prevent burn-in.
         -   Time zone selection for accurate local time display.
+        -   A web page for uploading new firmware (`.bin` files) directly from the browser.

 -   **Phase 3: Advanced Sensing** - 📝 **NEXT UP**
     -   The next planned phase is to integrate new hardware to give Smart-Nav-Mitra new senses.
 This includes: